 Congratulations, you have secured an interview!
-But what steps can you take to make a great impression and supress your nerves?
+But what steps can you take to make a great impression and suppress your nerves?
 Follow these simple steps to help you prepare.

 1. Research the company